f4exb/sdrangel/plugins/channelrx/demodpacket/readme.md

 Pressing this button clears all packets from the table.

+<h3>11: UDP</h3>

+When checked, received packets are forwarded to the specified UDP address (12) and port (13).

+<h3>12: UDP address</h3>

+IP address of the host to forward received packets to via UDP.

+<h3>11: UDP port</h3>

+UDP port number to forward received packets to.

 <h3>Received Packets Table</h3>

 The received packets table displays the contexts of the packets that have been received.
 Only packets with valid CRCs are displayed.